 • Show the cleaning specialist any trouble locations and spots or pet stains that require special attention

 • You may roll up the carpet ready for pick up otherwise our service professionals can also assist you to move your furniture off the carpet and return it to its rightful place.
 We do suggest you remove items off of your furniture like lamps, plants, electronic items and small objects before collection.
 We will move most furniture that can be safely moved.
-There are several items that are subject to assessment, including: Cabinets, beds, pianos and heavy tables.
+There are several items that are subjected to assessment, Including: Cabinets, beds, pianos and heavy tables.

 • If you are unsure of the warranty requirements for your carpet, contact a carpet cleaning professional who can answer your inquiries and schedule the right service you need to maintain your warranty as well as the vibrancy of your carpeting.